Gerem66/PythonADB/README.md

 # PythonADB

 ## Use
-1. Download this git, ADB and PIL (in sources)
+1. You must have this git project, Python, ADB and PIL (download links in sources)
+> Tested on Python3.8
 2. Include in project
 ```Python
 from ADBLib import SmartPhone as SP